QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Chameleon.md

 ## Geographic distribution

-Chameleon spirits typically prefer warm and dry regions, and are primarily found in [[Shaohou]].
-They are also a somewhat common sight in [[Alastor]], where they are often relied upon to make impartial rulings in the judicial system.
+Chameleon spirits typically prefer warm and dry regions, and are primarily found in [Shaohou](../Map/Shaohou/Shaohou).
+They are also a somewhat common sight in [Alastor](../Map/Alastor/Alastor), where they are often relied upon to make impartial rulings in the judicial system.

 ## Sociology

-Chameleon spirits mostly prefer to live away from dense civilization and with little in the way of technology, not unlike the [[Wolf|wolf spirits]], and have historically avoided conflict by relocating without complaint if their first attempt at peaceful negotiation fails.
+Chameleon spirits mostly prefer to live away from dense civilization and with little in the way of technology, not unlike the [wolf spirits](./Wolf), and have historically avoided conflict by relocating without complaint if their first attempt at peaceful negotiation fails.

 Their quiet and passive personalities surround them with an enigmatic air, leading to the common idea that they are extremely wise and humble.
 In truth, they tend to be rather simple-minded country bumpkins, which is often made very apparent when one is found bewildered in a city.